 These accidents not only cost lives, they also cost a lot of money.
 Animal-vehicle crashes along Highway 97 alone cost drivers, insurers, and tax payers more than $2,275,000 annually, with an average cost of $6,500 per accident including vehicle damage, Washington State Patrol and emergency medical response, value of the deer, as well as clean up by the Washington State Department of Transportation (WSDOT).

 We have a plan to provide safe passage through wildlife crossings.
-You can keep both people and animals safe with a donation.

 Wildlife Crossings Save Lives